 Now every GTK and GNOME application has a path become a mobile app, which is important because the majority of desktop Linux users already use GTK-based software.
 According to an unscientific survey by opensource.com, 61% of desktop Linux users prefer a GTK-based desktop environment such as GNOME, XFCE, Unity, Cinnamon, Budgie, MATE, etc., whereas 32% prefer a Qt-based desktop environment such as KDE.
 Current desktop Linux users will appreciate having convergence based on the same feature-rich GTK desktop applications that most of them already use, and they will be able to use those same applications adapted for a mobile interface in their phone.
-Previous attempts at convergence have generally failed because the PC desktop provided by a phone didn’t have as good of software as a PC, but the Librem 5 with a standard GNOME desktop can change that.
+Previous attempts at convergence have generally failed because the PC desktop provided by a phone didn’t have as good of software as a PC, but the Librem 5 with a standard GNOME software on the desktop can change that.

 Another reason for Purism to select the GTK/GNOME ecosystem is its historical alignment with the Free Software Foundation.
 Purism is one of the few companies (along with Raptor Computer Systems and LulzBot) that makes new hardware and publicly aligns itself with the FSF and the ideals of Richard Stallman.
 Although today there is no reason to prefer GTK over Qt in terms of freedom, the FSF was the sponsor of GTK and GNOME in its early days and its community has remained closer to the FSF than KDE’s community.
 Purism CEO Todd Weaver talked to Richard Stallman when he created the company and frequently mentions his ideas in his public interviews.
 The FSF has endorsed Purism’s distro, PureOS, for containing 100% free software, and recommended the Librem 5 in its last Ethical Tech Giving Guide, because it is the first phone to seek Respects Your Freedom certification for hardware running 100% free software on its main CPU cores.
 People who care about RYF certification are more likely to prefer GTK/GNOME over Qt/KDE.